Office of Alumni Engagement

 Presented to a graduate who has brought distinction to the University by exemplary achievements or service in their chosen profession.

 For nearly two decades, Jason has worked at the intersection of the marketplace and social impact in international microfinance, community and economic development, and venture philanthropy.
 In 2016, Jason joined Facebook to launch and lead the company’s supplier diversity program.
 Before joining Facebook, Jason was Managing Director at REDF venture philanthropy, and founded the Trimiew Strategy Group, a consultancy that helps clients create products and programs that produce results for good.
 Prior to joining Facebook, Jason designed and delivered the community impact initiatives for Super Bowl 50, resulting in more than $20 million in grants for Bay Area nonprofits and contracts for local, diverse-owned businesses.
+Watch now

 Public Service Award